nonlocalmodels/NLMech/docs/paper.md

 * Free damage propagation with memory [@lipton2018free]
 * Kinetic relations and local energy balance for linear elastic fracture mechanics from a nonlocal peridynamic model [@jha2020kinetic]
+* A Fracture Multiscale Model for Peridynamic enrichment within the Partition of Unity Method [@DBLP:journals/corr/abs-2108-02336]
+* Peridynamics for Quasistatic Fracture Modeling [@bhattacharya2021peridynamics]

 For an updated list of applications/publications, we refer to corresponding [NLMech documentation](https://nonlocalmodels.github.io/publications/).